JeodC/PortMaster-LZWolf/README.md

 ## Installation

 This port comes with the shareware and demo for Wolfenstein 3D and Spear of Destiny.
-ECWolf is v.1.4.1 which is current as olf 09/12/2024.
+ECWolf is v.1.4.1 which is current as of 09/12/2024.
 ECWolf can run the following games:

 - [Wolfenstein 3D / Spear of Destiny](https://www.gog.com/en/game/wolfenstein_3d) - Place all `.WL6` files in the `ecwolf/wl6` folder and all `.SOD` files in the `ecwolf/sod` folder.
 - [Spear of Destiny Mission Packs]() - Place all `.SD2` and `.SD3` files in the `ecwolf/sod` folder.